winstoniuss/stable-chromium/README.md

 - **Stable Chromium Version**: `120.0.6099.5`
 - **Base Revision**: `1217362` (Released on November 1, 2023)

-> ⚠️ Note: The subsequent version `121.0.6103.3` has known issues with launching on Windows Server 2016.
+- **Release channel**: `Beta`

+> ⚠️ Note: The current version is recorded by the author of the library in his own opinion.
+The browser is updated to more recent versions after manual testing of the build on all current versions of Windows.

 ## 💻 Install